 How long does a computer last, and when is it time to replace it?

-Itreon works with IT equipment lifecycle management, which gives us a unique position close to reality.
-We manage thousands of accounts with computers from all suppliers on the market.
-Our experience gives us a broad picture of how long a computer actually lasts and how you can determine when it is time to replace it.
+Itreon specializes in IT equipment lifecycle management, which provides us with a unique, real-world perspective.
+We manage thousands of accounts with computers from all market vendors.
+Our experience gives us a comprehensive understanding of how long a computer actually lasts and how to determine when it's time for replacement.

-A computer has several lifespans.
-Together, they determine when a computer should be replaced.
+A computer has multiple lifespans.
+Together, these determine when a computer should be replaced.

-The technical lifespan is how long the hardware can deliver acceptable performance that meets your needs.
-A computer rarely stops working overnight.
-Instead, there is a gradual decline in performance.
-Programs start more slowly, fans run more often, and the computer gets warmer.
-When your computer has lost performance to the extent that your work is slowed down, then its technical lifespan is over.
+The technical lifespan refers to how long the hardware can deliver acceptable performance that meets your needs.
+A computer rarely ceases to function overnight; instead, there's a gradual decline in performance.
+Applications launch slower, fans run more frequently, and the computer becomes warmer.
+When your computer's performance has degraded to the point where it impedes your work, its technical lifespan has ended.

-When the total monthly cost of keeping the computer exceeds the benefits of replacing it, its economic life is over.
-The economic life may be shorter than the technical life, as new technology renders older computers inefficient over time.
+The economic lifespan concludes when the total monthly cost of retaining the computer exceeds the benefit of replacing it.
+This lifespan can be shorter than the technical lifespan, as new technologies render older computers inefficient over time.

-The secure lifespan expires when a computer can no longer be used and disposed of safely.
-When compliance and data integrity can no longer be guaranteed, often because older operating systems do not receive new security updates, risks arise for the organization and users.
-The secure lifespan may expire long before the technical lifespan.
+The secure lifespan expires when a computer can no longer be used and decommissioned securely.
+When regulatory compliance and data integrity can no longer be guaranteed, often because older operating systems cease to receive new security updates, risks arise for the organization and its users.
+The secure lifespan can expire long before the technical lifespan.

-If you Google "How long does a computer last?", you will often get a range of 3–5 years.
-It's true that many companies plan this way, but it's a rule of thumb, not a law of nature.
-Companies choose to aim for 3–5 years to optimize total cost of ownership, comply with security support, and ensure a good residual value, but there's always a "it depends" factor.
+If you search for “How long does a computer last?” you will often find a range of 3–5 years.
+While many companies plan for this duration, it is a rule of thumb, not a law of nature.
+Businesses opt for a 3–5 year cycle to optimize Total Cost of Ownership (TCO), adhere to security support guidelines, and ensure a favorable residual value, but there is always an 'it depends' factor.

-Hardware quality determines all three lifespans.
-Better components and cooling ensure longer performance.
-Fewer technical problems and higher resale value reduce costs.
-A modern security platform provides longer update support and keeps the computer secure for a long time.
+Hardware Quality influences all three lifespans.
+Superior components and cooling extend performance longevity.
+Fewer technical issues and a higher resale value reduce overall costs.
+A modern security platform provides longer update support, ensuring the computer remains secure for an extended period.

-Usage patterns affect how quickly your computer loses performance.
-Heavy creative programs and many apps running simultaneously burn through performance margins faster.
-This shortens the technical lifespan and drives up costs through waiting times and support, which shortens the economic lifespan.
+Usage Patterns affect how quickly a computer's performance degrades.
+Demanding creative applications and numerous concurrently running apps deplete the performance margin faster.
+This shortens the technical lifespan and increases costs through downtime and support, thereby reducing the economic lifespan.

-Upgrade options are not available for all computers, but if it is possible to replace components, the technical lifespan can be extended, naturally at an upgrade cost.
-The resale value is also preserved as a result.
+Upgrade Options are not available for all computers, but if the possibility to replace components exists, the technical lifespan can be extended, naturally at an upgrade cost.
+Consequently, the resale value is also preserved.

-Maintenance includes things like cleaning the cooling system and updating drivers.
-Continuous maintenance extends the technical life of the computer.
-It is easy to update software on all computers, but it can be difficult to maintain them internally, depending on the computer.
+Maintenance includes tasks such as cleaning the cooling system and updating drivers.
+Consistent maintenance extends the technical lifespan of the computer.
+While software updates are straightforward on all computers, internal maintenance can be challenging depending on the specific device.

 When is it time to replace your computer?